nahuelmol/data.analysis/README.md

 *segyio

 Once a SEGY file arrives to the server, varied chart image are generated in .png format.
-Being as, the type of processing can be selected, the number of those images vary.
+The type of processing can be selected, then the number of those images vary.

 Being a APIrest based on json, png files must be converted to string files and finally be injected to the response json.